-The overall cost to secure a patent is around $7000 to $20,000.
-This includes the short term costs to prepare and file a patent application and the long term costs to examine the patent application.
+The overall cost to get a granted utility patent is around $7000 to $20,000.
+This includes the short term costs to prepare and file a utility patent application and the long term costs to examine the utility patent application.

 The cost to prepare and file a patent application varies widely, as you can see if you do any sort of research on the web.
 The goal in this article is to help you understand the short term costs (e.g., cost to prepare a patent application) and long term costs (e.g., examination costs) to get a patent granted.
 If you want help selecting a patent attorney, read more about it in Who can help you get a patent?

-- COST TO prepare and file a PATENT patent Plus examination costs
+- COST TO prepare and file a Utility patent application Plus examination costs

 - Patent application cost factors